[Minor revision–posted 11/1/21 (replaces 3/9/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy and procedure for licensing; use of Texas Tech University registered names, logos, and trademarks; and for use of any revenues received therefrom.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the Director of Digital Media, Trademark Licensing, & Special Projects, Texas Tech Intercollegiate Athletics, and the Athletic Director with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in October of odd-numbered years by the Director of Digital Media, Trademark Licensing, and Special Projects, Texas Tech Intercollegiate Athletics, and the Athletic Director with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Texas Tech Licensing Program

 In 1994, Texas Tech University partnered with the Collegiate Licensing Company to manage the licensing program and to establish a foundation for promoting and protecting the use of the university trademarks.
 Texas Tech University has registered the names, logos, and trademarks of the university with the U.S. Office of Patent and Trademarks (http://www.uspto.gov/) and the state of Texas.
 Policies and procedures have been developed to license the use of the marks.
 The Director of Digital Media, Trademark Licensing, and Special Projects (https://texastech.com/sports/2016/6/19/trademark-licensing.aspx), Texas Tech Intercollegiate Athletics, along with the Collegiate Licensing Company (CLC), administers the licensing program.

 Collegiate Licensing Company